sailscastshq/sails-hook-wish/README.md

 }
 ```

-Notice the redirect is a one-line of code and when this action is called, it will redirect to GitHub to begin the OAuth process.
+Notice the redirect is a one-line of code and when this action is called, it will redirect to Discord to begin the OAuth process.

 ## The callback